skyfrk/hackthewood-berlin-2019/article_series/blog_article_2_en.md

 }
 ```

 We're done!

-We're now able to process events coming from IFTTT using just one Azure Function and a OPC UA server.
-In the [next article][article_3] in this series we're looking at the implementation of the reversed route: Forwarding a event from a tapio-ready machine to IFTTT.
+We're now able to process events coming from IFTTT using just one Azure Function and a OPC UA server!
+In the [next article][article_3] in this series we're looking at the implementation of the reversed route: Forwarding events from a tapio-ready machine to IFTTT.

 [article_1]: https://www.tapio.one/en/blog/connecting-the-digital-worlds-1-3
 [article_2]: https://www.tapio.one/en/blog/connecting-the-digital-worlds-2-3